Royalty » Decline of Natural Gas Well Production and Royalties Over Time

 Why Do Royalty Payments Decline?

 Royalty payment declines occur because the amount of natural gas produced from nearly every continuously-produced shale gas well decreases steadily over time.
-When a new well is drilled it penetrates a rock unit with abundant gas,sometimes under pressure.
+When a new well is drilled, it penetrates a rock unit with abundant gas, sometimes under pressure.
 These new wells can yield at a very high rate, but over time - as gas escapes from the well - the pressure in the formation goes down.
 The result is a well with a lower rate of yield.
-A graph illustrating the production decline for a hypothetical well is shown at the top of this page.
+The graph at the top of this page shows the production and royalty rate decline for a hypothetical well during its first six years of production.

-Notice how the decline was very rapid during the first year and then followed a slower but continuous decrease.
-The well illustrated in this graph had an initial yield of about five million cubic feet per day but twelve months later the yield had dropped nearly 80% - to a little over one million cubic feet per day.
+Notice how the decline is very rapid during the first year and then followed by slower but continuous decreases.
+The well shown in this graph had an initial yield of about 2.0 million cubic feet per day, but twelve months later the yield had dropped nearly 70% - to about 0.65 million cubic feet per day.

-The result was a huge income drop for the property owner!
+The result was a huge income drop for the property owner and the company that drilled the well!

 Expect Declining Royalties